 Rental Verification Letter: How to Write (with Examples)

-Before a rational landlord can accept a new tenant to his premises, he has to be certain that the tenant will most likely remit the rental dues in time, not to mention ‘behave well’ when in his premises.
+Before a rational landlord can accept a new tenant to his premises, he has to be certain that the tenant will most likely remit the dues on time, not to mention ‘behave well’ when on his premises.
 That is only achievable if the landlord gets to know more about the prospective tenant.

-One sure way of doing this is by drafting a Rental Verification Letter and sending out the same to the past or present landlord of the prospective tenant.
+One sure way of doing this is by drafting a rental verification letter and sending it out to the past or present landlord of the prospective tenant.
 It seeks to obtain more information about the tenancy of the individual concerned.
-The information provided assists the prospective landlord to make more informed decisions.
+The information provided assists the prospective landlord in making more informed decisions.

 Sample Letters